pebakery/pebakery-docs/Commands/List/Get.md

 ### Example 1

-Get the 3rd item in a list.
+Get the 3rd item in a comma delimited list.

 ```pebakery
 [Main]